lyfar/awa-docs/docs/features/practices-list.md

 <FeatureSummary />

 ## Narrative
-Practices List curates the launch set of seven guided sessions plus “My Practice.”
-Cards highlight duration, modality, and community reactions, inviting exploration without overwhelming.
-The list honors the mindful tone—calm visuals, gentle microinteractions, and explicit benefits.
+Practices List presents the launch set of guided sessions plus “My Practice.”
+Each card shows duration, modality, and community reactions so exploration feels inviting without overload.
+Calm visuals, gentle microinteractions, and clear benefits keep the tone mindful.

-Selecting a practice reveals detailed previews or launches the experience directly depending on user familiarity.
-“My Practice” provides a customizable entry point with icons for meditation, breathing, mantras, sound healing, movement, and more.
+Selecting a practice shows a quick preview or launches the session based on familiarity.
+“My Practice” stays customizable with icons across meditation, breathing, mantras, sound healing, movement, and more.

 ## Interaction Blueprint
 1. Fetch practice catalog and user-specific metadata (likes, availability) on load.